SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 Illimani can presents the allocation site information with a heat map visualization.
 It shows the relationship between the most allocator methods and the most allocated objects.
-Key questions developers ask about memory are related to who is responsible for most creating instances and of each class, or method [cite @Sill05a].
+Key questions developers ask about memory are related to who is responsible for most creating instances and of each class, or method.
 Heat map visualizations are particularly adapted to display such relationships.
-Their matrix architecture supports the identification of key players: most created vs. most creating classes per entity [cite @Pauw02a; @Pauw00a; @Pauw94a].
+Their matrix architecture supports the identification of key players: most created vs. most creating classes per entity.

 The most allocators are ordered from top to bottom, the top is the one that allocates the most and the bottom one is the one that allocates the less.
 The allocated classes are ordered from left, the most allocated, to the right, the less allocated.